nmoschkin/KuCoin.NET/README.md

 As of May 13th, 2021, I would guage that the library, itself, is about 80-90% complete.

+## Installation

+The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET Standard 2.0.
+It will compile anywhere.

+The example project is built in .NET 5 using WPF for Windows Desktop, and uses my fork of the __FancyCandles__ chart library.
+It is included via a git submodule.

+When you clone the project, you must run __git submodule init__ and __git submodule update__ from the root project directory to download and sync the __FancyCandles__ project.

 ## REST API

 Inside the Kucoin.NET.Rest namespace you will find three objects, __Market__, __Order__, and __User__.  __User__ and __Order__ require API Keys.